In (Real World) Explosive Decompression

 - Opening an airlock in Dead Space will cause a few seconds of windy turbulence (that's not how airlocks work!) but later an entire deck has its atmosphere vented into space with a minimum of fuss.

-- There are fragile windows in Dead Space 2 that when broken will suck enemies out into space and Isaac will be dragged along....before being crushed by a door closing.
+- There are fragile windows in Dead Space 2 that when broken will blow enemies out into space and Isaac will be dragged along....before being crushed by a door closing.

 - The Halo series averts this, with the games depicting airlocks cycling realistically, and the books at least not mentioning a wind when decompression is involved.

-- In the iOS game Star Command, a powerful hit near the outer hull of your ship will, most likely, result in a hull breach.
+- In Star Command, a powerful hit near the outer hull of your ship will, most likely, result in a hull breach.
 As long as your Deflector Shields are down, the air will appear to be rushing out.
-However, none of your crew will suffer any ill effects as long as they're near the hole.
-Anyone near the hole will get instantly sucked out into space.
+However, none of your crew will suffer any ill effects as long as they're not near the hole.
+Anyone near the hole will get instantly blown out into space.
 This includes enemy boarding parties that beam in at intervals when your shields are down.